 Planned lighting protection measures.

-The environmental impact of the Large Solar Energy System, as reflected in an environmental impact study.
+The environmental impact of the Large Solar Energy System, as reflected in an environmental impact study, including, but not limited to, a review of the following factors:

+Impact on area water resources

+Impact on air quality

+Noise impacts caused by the Solar Energy System

+Impact on utilities and infrastructure

+Protection of neighboring property owners and children

+Impact on wildlife

+Effects on floodplains and wetlands

+Unique farmlands or soils

+Areas of aesthetic or historical importance

+Archeological or cultural concerns

+Any other environmental factors typically evaluated by other members of the commercial energy industry when evaluating locations for a proposed power-generating facility

 A written description of measures to be taken to support the flow of rainwater throughout the Large Solar Energy System, including any measures to promote the growth of vegetation beneath the arrays and/or otherwise limit the impacts of storm water runoff.
+The measures shall be subject to the approval of the Eaton County Drain Commission.

 A written contract with any energy provider or other purchaser of the energy produced by the Large Solar Energy System, demonstrating a commitment to purchase said energy.
+If this information is considered a confidential trade secret, the Township, upon written request from an energy provider, will keep such information confidential to the extent and through the means authorized by Public Act 442 of 1976.

 Additional detail(s) and information as required by the Special Land Use requirements of the Zoning Ordinance, or as required by the Planning Commission.